Can reach speeds of 30 km/h!

 Badgers are especially clean animals that build communal toilets away from where they live and sleep.

-Badgers are medium-sized mammals with long, low bodies and wide feet that have elongated claws.
+Badgers are medium-sized animals with long, low bodies and wide feet that have elongated claws.
 The animals have bristly hair that ranges in color from black to brown as well as gold and even white.
 Badgers are related to otters, ferrets, wolverines, minks and weasels.
 The mammals are nocturnal, and while many of them are social, some may be loners.
 The badger is Wisconsin’s state animal.

 5 Badger Facts